that-recsys-lab/CLXR-an/README.md

 ## Create a virtual environment and install dependencies

 It is recommended to use a virtual environment to manage dependencies.
+"Requirements.txt" contains the packages we used for this project.
 Run the following commands:

 ```bash